manjunathshiva/PythonMeetup/README.md

 pycaret (install with pip install pycaret)

-See beginning of the notebook for all dependencies
+See the beginning of the notebook for all dependencies

 Works in all modern Colab/Jupyter environments